 - 7. Ensure there are adequate buffer zones between the spraying target and non-target areas to protect dwellings, nature reserves, irrigation supply and drainage channels, watercourses, travelling stock routes, bees and sensitive crops.
 Refer to the product label/s, where they are listed. - 8.
 The Pesticides Act 1999 defines a 150 metre consent zone: you must not undertake aerial spraying closer to a dwelling than this without the occupier's written consent. - 9.
-The rice pesticides used during the establishment of aerial-sown rice, for example, Ordram®, Saturn®, Londax®, chlorpyrifos and trichlorfon, are applied to the water surface of the flooded field.
+The rice pesticides used while establishment of aerial-sown rice, for example, Ordram[®], Saturn[®], Londax[®], chlorpyrifos and trichlorfon, are applied to the water surface of the flooded field.
 Coarse droplets are all that is required to carry the pesticides into the water, and this will ensure drift hazards are minimised.
-The Bickley boom, SCWIRT (soluble chemical water injection in rice technique) and helicopters provide techniques that minimise the drift hazards whilst maintaining effective pest control. - 10.
-It is now required that Ordram® be used through closed supply and delivery systems.
-Ordram® will therefore only be available in packaging fitted with industry standard micromatic fittings, in 200 L and 1000 L packs. - 11.
+The Bickley boom, SCWIIRT and helicopters provide techniques that minimise the drift hazards while maintaining effective pest control. - 10.
+It is now required that Ordram[®] be used through closed supply and delivery systems.
+Ordram[®] will therefore only be available in packaging fitted with industry standard micromatic fittings, in 200 L and 1000 L packs. - 11.
 Particular care is required when using MCPA to avoid drift to non-target crops or areas. - 12.
 Use drift management strategies for all chemical applications and avoid spraying when inversion conditions exist.